How do you cook peas? Peas are cooked in the least possible amount of water and in just the time for them to become just tender.

 - Drain the peas and serve hot.

-- Serve garden peas with artichokes, chervil, chives, crabmeat, lettuce, mint, salmon, scallions, scallops, shad, shrimp, sorrel, or tarragon.
+- Serve peas with artichokes, chervil, chives, crabmeat, lettuce, mint, salmon, scallions, scallops, shad, shrimp, sorrel, or tarragon.

-Peas Nutrition
+Peas nutrition

-- Peas contain vitamins A, B, and C and niacin and iron.
+- Peas contain niacin and iron.

 - Peas are low in calories.

-About Peas
+About peas

 - Peas have oblong pods that contain up to ten round seeds.
 Most garden pea cultivars have flowers that are white.
 Peas with flowers that are pink and purple are used for making dry peas or split peas.